Ridgefield Memorial High School: Athletics

 The football, soccer and track events are all held at Willis Field.

 The Royals golf team won five consecutive league titles from 2006 to 2010.
 The Royals boys' cross country team also won a league title during the 2009 fall season.

 The baseball team won the North II Group I state sectional championships in 2012 with a 6-4 win against Dunellen High School.
 The team won the North I, Group I title in 2014 with a 2-1 win against Cedar Grove High School in the tournament final.

 For the 2015 season, the school fielded only a JV football team, after only 13 players participated in a fall football camp.
 The school forfeited all of its varsity games, repeating what was done in the 2011 season after the team had lost its first three games.
 The future of the varsity football program is unclear, but the NJSIAA offers schools the option of creating a co-op program with another school.

 Administration

 The school's principal is Vickki Nadler.
-Her administration team includes the vice principal and assistant principal.
+Her administration includes the assistant principal and the athletic director / assistant principal.